jpigles/alphafold-rmsd/README.md

 - 6lvs, seq_align_beg goes 144 to 156, auth_seq goes 219 to 240.
 I wrote a short script to fix all of the weird skip files listed above.
 - 7dwb has 7 added amino acids, 173 to 180.
 According to paper, it's an inserted Strep-tag.

+For Espritz, I used the Disprot prediction type and the Best Sw decision threshold.